masquey/RevokeChinaCerts_wiki/ReadMe_Online.md

 ### Attention(Windows)
 * Delete certificates cannot revoke them.
 You must add the certificates to CRL to prohibit all their uses.
-* There is no difference between Administrator permissions or not to revoke certificates.
-* **You must run the revoking or restoring batches in all users in system.**
 * Most of programs, Chrome and Opera are using system certificate list.

 ### Update(Windows)